algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 }
 ```

-At this point, we have no results, yet.
+At this point, we have no results yet.
 It's because we didn't trigger any search.
-For now, we will do an *empty search* on your $index.
+For now, we will do an *empty search* on your index.
 This will return the results
 ordered according to the *custom ranking*.
-Let's see, how to trigger the search:
+Let's see how to trigger the search:

 ```javascript
 helper.search();